chat-app-architecture/architecture_proposal/README.md

 # Chat API Architecture Proposal

+This is a Systems Design solution for a Chat app.
+I present a High Level and Low Level overview and discuss some of the main critical parts of a chat application.

 - [Systems Design - High Level](#systems-design---high-level)
   - [Gathering System Requirements](#gathering-system-requirements)
   - [Coming Up With A Plan](#coming-up-with-a-plan)